Prerequisites

 • Public Clients (SPAs/Mobile): PKCE is REQUIRED, JAR is FORBIDDEN

-Legacy Application Support: If your confidential client application cannot implement JAR due to technical constraints, contact [email protected] to discuss alternative solutions.
+Legacy Application Support: If your confidential client application cannot implement JAR due to technical constraints, contact [email protected]envelope to discuss alternative solutions.

 📖 New to Oten IDP?
 Start with the Integration Flow Overview to understand the complete process.